eaciit/apichain/README.md

 # apichain

 To run
+1. Restore database from dumps folder
-1. Configure app.json on config folder
+2. Configure app.json on config folder
-2. Run "nohup ./apichain" from webapp folder
+3. Run "nohup ./apichain &" from webapp folder